-You can learn more about this incredible natural light show at the Northern Lights Cathedral, which can be visited on our optional guided tour of the town.
-The cathedral even has an exhibition showing how Alta became the epicentre for ground-breaking research of the Aurora Borealis between the 19th and 20th centuries.
-As part of the tour, you'll also visit the Alta Museum which chronicles the discovery of Northern Europe's largest concentration of prehistoric rock art at the head of nearby Altafjord, a UNESCO World Heritage Site.
+You can learn more about this incredible natural light show on a guided tour of the town.
+The Northern Lights Cathedral even has an exhibition showing how Alta became the epicentre for ground-breaking research of the Aurora Borealis between the 19th and 20th centuries.